 Gardner Hall was built to house the biological sciences and named for O. Max Gardner, State College alumnus and former North Carolina governor.
 It was built by Biberstein, Bowles, & Meacham.

-The new building housing the School of Forestry and the Department of Horticulture was formally dedicated as Kilgore Hall, named in honor of the late Dr. Benjamin Wesley Kilgore, former Dean of Agriculture, Director of the Agricultural Experiment Station, and the first head of North Carolina's Agricultural Extension Service.
+The new building housing the School of Forestry and the Department of Horticulture was formally dedicated as Kilgore Hall.
+The building was named in honor of the late Dr. Benjamin Wesley Kilgore.
+He was the former Dean of Agriculture, Director of the Agricultural Experiment Station, and the first head of North Carolina's Agricultural Extension Service.

-The Textiles Library is renamed the Burlington Textiles Library after Burlington Industries funds its expansion.
+The Textiles Library was renamed the Burlington Textiles Library after Burlington Industries funded its expansion.

 The studios (also known as "Television Center") housed TV studios, offices, and other facilities for producing and transmitting programs.

-Hurricane Hazel destroys the cupola on Becton Hall and the roof of the press box at Riddick Stadium.
+Hurricane Hazel destroyed the cupola on Becton Hall and the roof of the press box at Riddick Stadium.

-The Burlington Nuclear Laboratories building is dedicated; located within the building is the first non-government-run nuclear reactor.
+The Burlington Nuclear Laboratories building was dedicated.
+Located within the building was the first non-government-run nuclear reactor.

 Weaver Laboratories was built for Agricultural Engineering and named for David Stathem Weaver, a former director of the Agricultural Extension Service.

-Jim Stewart, former president of the YMCA, becomes the first person to get married in State College's Danforth Chapel.
+Jim Stewart, former president of the YMCA, was the first person to get married in State College's Danforth Chapel.

-The building that housed the Division of Maintenance and Operations was formally named the Morris Building after William Flaude Morris, the director of many years of the Service Department at North Carolina State College.
+The building that housed the Division of Maintenance and Operations was formally named the Morris Building after William Flaude Morris, long-time director of the Service Department at State College.

 The Robertson Pulp and Paper Laboratory was named for Reuben B. Robertson, a pulp and paper industrialist and advocate of forest conservation.

-Bragaw Hall is dedicated to the late Henry Churchill Bragaw, a well-known NC State alumnus who died during WWII.
+Bragaw Hall was dedicated to Henry Churchill Bragaw, a well-known NC State alumnus who died during World War II.
 Bragaw was awarded two Purple Hearts and a Silver Star for his heroic actions during the war.

-The architect was G. Milton Small.
-Previously the Student Supply Store or book store was housed in Primrose Hall, Leazar Hall, the King Religious Center, and Watauga Hall.
+The Student Supply Store was opened and designed by architect G. Milton Small.
+Previously, the Student Supply Store or book store was housed in Primrose Hall, Leazar Hall, the King Religious Center, and Watauga Hall.

-Women's enrollment reaches 308, and the Erdahl-Cloyd student center featured a special "coed" lounge.
+Women's enrollment reached 308, and the Erdahl-Cloyd Student Center created a special coed lounge for students.

-The Chemical Engineering department's reading room is dedicated in Riddick Labs in honor of Dr. Edgar Eugene Randolph, who was instrumental in developing the Chemical Engineering curriculum at NC State.
+The chemical engineering department's reading room in Riddick Labs was dedicated to Dr. Edgar Eugene Randolph, who was instrumental in developing the chemical engineering curriculum at NC State.

 The Reproductive Physiology Research Laboratory was founded to study reasons for the low reproductive rate in farm livestock.